ZakirAfridi/Gen2-UHF-RFID-Reader-For-BlindPeople-Detection/README.md

 # Gen2 UHF RFID Reader
 This is a Gen2 UHF RFID Reader.
-It is able to identify commercial Gen2 RFID Tags with FM0 line coding and 40kHz data rate (BLF), and extract their EPC.
-It requires USRPN200 and a RFX900 or SBX daughterboard.
+It is able to identify commercial Gen2 RFID Tags with FM0 line coding and 40kHz-160KHz data rate (BLF), and extract their EPC.
+It requires USRPN200 and a RFX900.

-The project is based on the RFID Gen2 Reader available at https://github.com/ransford/gen2_rfid.
 The reader borrows elements from the software developed by Buettner, i.e. Data flow: Gate -> Decoder -> Reader as well as the conception regarding the detection of the reader commands.
 CRC calculation and checking functions were also adapted from https://www.cgran.org/browser/projects/gen2_rfid/.

 ### Implemented GNU Radio Blocks: